Santa Fe Century - Gainesville Cycling Club

 Gravel Challenge

-A 65 mile mixed surface road ride designed for gravel/cyclocross bicycles.
+A 65 mixed surface road ride designed for gravel/cyclocross bicycles.
 Do not attempt this ride on a skinny-tire road bike (there will be sand)!
 If you’re really fit, mountain bikes will of course also work on this ride.

 Breakfast